 Hal teaches the following course:

-Dr. Jennifer L. Miskimins is an Associate Professor and the Associate Department Head in the Petroleum Engineering Department at the Colorado School of Mines.
-Dr. Miskimins holds BS, MS, and PhD degrees in petroleum engineering and has over 25 years of experience in the petroleum industry.
+Jennifer holds BS, MS, and PhD degrees in petroleum engineering and has over 25 years of experience in the petroleum industry.
 Between her BS and graduate degrees, she worked for Marathon Oil Company in a variety of locations as a production engineer and supervisor.
 Dr. Miskimins started teaching at CSM in 2002 and was full-time until 2013 when she returned to industry.
 From 2013-2016, she continued to hold a part-time appointment at CSM, advising research and graduate students, while working for Barree & Associates.
 In 2016, she returned full-time to the university.

 Dr. Miskimins specializes in well completions, stimulation, hydraulic fracturing, and associated production issues.
 She is the founder and current Director of the Fracturing, Acidizing, Stimulation Technology (FAST) Consortium and also co-directs the Center for Earth Materials, Mechanics, and Characterization (CEMMC).
 Her research interest focus on the optimization of stimulation treatments and the importance of such on associated recovery efficiencies.

-Dr. Miskimins is currently the Completions Technical Director on the SPE International Board of Directors.
+She is the Completions Technical Director on the SPE International Board of Directors.
 She was an SPE Distinguished Lecturer in 2010-2011 and 2013-2014 on hydraulic fracturing in unconventional reservoirs.
 Dr. Miskimins serves on a variety of conference organizing committees and as a technical editor for various journals.
 She is a registered Professional Engineer in the State of Colorado (License #36193).

 Dr. Miskimins teaches the following course: